RaphaelBatagini/raphaelbatagini.github.io/README.md

 - GitHub integration for easy deployment
 - Customizable design using Tailwind CSS
 - Automatic image generation for post thumbnails and banners
+- Automatic sitemap generation
+- SEO evaluation of the HTMLs generated
 - Dynamic author information from GitHub profile

 ## Getting Started